Selaginella kraussiana ‘Aurea’ is certainly an enigmatic plant.

 Under the right conditions, Golden Clubmoss is a quick grower and will rapidly form a thick carpet.

-Though, this speed paired with its irregular growth pattern can lend itself to getting a little out of hand in a closed terrarium environment, so it can benefit from the occasional trim to keep its size and shape in check.
+However, this speed, paired with its irregular growth pattern, can lend itself to getting a little out of hand in a closed terrarium environment.
+So it can benefit from the occasional trim to keep its size and shape in check.

 Similar to the likes of Ficus pumila, if you buy a Selaginella kraussiana ‘Aurea’ cutting, it’ll grow so much that you’ll have enough to populate terrariums for years to come.